toddheitmann/mlbgameday/README.md

 The project has two simple main goals:

-- Provide a simple database storage for gameday information using [SQLAlchemy](https://www.sqlalchemy.org) in sqlite format.
+- Provide a database storage for gameday information using [SQLAlchemy](https://www.sqlalchemy.org) in sqlite format.
 - Serve this data back in [PANDAS](http://pandas.pydata.org) dataframes for further analysis.

 ### Roadmap

-Right now, I see three main paths to bring this project online, reading xml data, creating the database structure, and serving filters in dataframes:
+Right now, I see three main paths to bring this project online, reading and storing downloaded data, creating the database structure, and serving queries in dataframes:

-- [ ] Using XML data
+- [ ] Using Gameday XML data

   - [ ] Store and Parse XML files

   - [ ] Update XML files

+  - [ ] Option to delete files after inserting into a database

+- [ ] Using Baseball Savant data

+  - [ ] Store and Parse CSV files

+  - [ ] Update CSV files

   - [ ] Option to delete files after inserting into a database